SMART Sales Objectives For Exhibitors: 10 Examples

 Here’s how to make it a SMART objective:

-Customer feedback is a critical component of any B2B business, giving you insights into the needs of your clients that you can use to improve your business going forward.
+Customer satisfaction is a critical component of any B2B business, and is measured through customer feedback.
+This gives you insights into the needs of your clients that you can use to improve your business going forward.
 There are a variety of tools and methods you can utilize to approach this, should you make it one of your sales objectives.

 Here’s how to make it a SMART objective:

-- Specific: We want to gather 25% more feedback on products, services, and industry trends.
+• Specific: We want to gather 25% more insights on products, services, and industry trends.

-- Relevant: We can drastically improve product offerings based on insights.
+• Relevant: We can drastically improve customer satisfaction based on the insights.

 7. Launch a New Product or Service

 B2B trade shows are the perfect springboard to launch your new product or service in front of industry leaders, helping you achieve your future sales revenue that much quicker.
-Turn this into one of your smart sales goals for improved results on exhibition day.
+Turn this into one of your smart sales goals for more business growth on exhibition day.

 Here’s how to make it a SMART objective: